-The Attendee Service Team (A.S.T) will enforce the Three Strike Rule when any of the following rules are violated and will result in termination from the convention grounds.
+The Operations Staff will enforce the Three Strike Rule when any of the following rules are violated and will result in termination from the convention grounds.
 If necessary, the proper authorities will be contacted depending on the severity of the misconduct.

 - All attendees must respect themselves, others, and the convention grounds by abiding the Vancouver Convention Exhibition Centre Rules;

 - No damaging any VCEC property or vandalizing;

 - No foul, insulting, racial, inappropriate language and behaviour;